Last updated 2022-04-04 to revise the fee schedule.

 Some examples of restrictions that apply to these accounts:

 - "Risky" investments are not allowed, including margin, short sales, options (except covered calls/puts), futures, and swaps, unless held within a mutual fund or ETF structure.

 - The advisor must not charge higher fees to the DAF than to the donor's personal accounts.

 - The donor's family members may not serve as investment advisors.

-Schwab has some additional restrictions that Greater Horizons does not share:
+Schwab has some additional restrictions that the others do not share:

 - The account must trade using a Schwab brokerage account.

 - The advisor must establish a benchmark and then track that benchmark reasonably closely.
 If the account deviates substantially from the benchmark, the advisor is accountable to Schwab's investment committee.